Sydney Trains M set: Maintenance Depots

-The trains were originally maintained at Eveleigh Maintenance Centre.
+The trains were originally maintained at Eveleigh Maintenance Centre, they are now maintained at Auburn Maintenance Centre.

 As with all other trains, these trains are not exclusively kept in Auburn overnight.
-They only need to return to the depot for maintenance, and at other times, they may be stabled at various yards on the lines that they operate, such as Liverpool and Leppington yards.
+They only need to return to the depot for maintenance, and at other times, they may be stabled at various yards on the lines that they operate, such as Blacktown, Liverpool and Rossmore yards.